canada-ca/OS-Advisory_Conseil-SO/1_About.md

 ## Preamble

-On December 14, 2017 the Government of Canada Enterprise Architecture Review Board made a decision to “use open source tools as key components of its technologyeco-system” and “support the creation and adoption of open source throughouttheir practice, resulting in a robust open community within the GC.”
+On December 14, 2017 the Government of Canada Enterprise Architecture Review Board made a decision to “use open source tools as key components of its technology eco-system” and “support the creation and adoption of open source throughout their practice, resulting in a robust open community within the GC.”

-As such, the Secretary of the Treasury Board of Canada established the Government of **Canada Chief Technology Officer Open SourceAdvisory Board (CTO-OSAB)** as a forum for discussion of the sustainable adoption of open source across the government.
+As such, the Secretary of the Treasury Board of Canada established the Government of **Canada Chief Technology Officer Open Source Advisory Board (CTO-OSAB)** as a forum for discussion of the sustainable adoption of open source across the government.

 ## Background